If I ever get nostalgic for the hostel days, here is what I will have to do:

 Wait... cant forget Pecs, Hungary.
 One of my favourite experiences.
 Offered tea on arrival at a self sustaining farm that was like staying at the grandparents house.
 We were the only people staying there and I got to milk a goat.
 Sometimes you need to mix it up a bit.

 My most recent experience is up there with the best as well.
 After my dilemma with a 5 hour train delay caused by a landmine in Bosnia, I was ready to spend the next day in bed and being bitter about public transport.
 But I was lightly woken by the hostel owner who wanted to know if I was okay.
 After I'd explained what had happened, I had a shower and she took me out to breakfast!
 Then she took me and two others staying at the hostel to the Tunnel Museum and told her about her experience with the Bosnian War.
+To top it all off, she sent me off with a couple of gifts to say thank you for staying at the hostel.
+She made my stay in Bosnia all that much better by being so lovely.

 No comments: